-Serbian Gold is an "apple-shaped" quince, which can be grown in most parts of the UK.
+Serbian Gold (or Leskovac) is an "apple-shaped" quince, which can be grown in most parts of the UK.

 Like many quinces, Serbian Gold has some ornamental value, with the wood, leaves, pink/white blossom and fruit all being attractive.